 Thoroughly inspect and remove all plants, dirt, and mud, and any other visible debris like seeds, shoots, animals, and eggs from vehicles.

-Always remove the drain plug before transporting and boat.
-Photo credit: Utah Division of Wildlife Resources.
 Drain water from all equipment before leaving the area you are visiting.
 Some species may live for months in water that has not been removed.
 Drain or remove water from your boat, bilge, live-wells, engine, internal compartments, and bait buckets by removing drain plugs before leaving the water.
 Keep in mind that some organisms are microscopic for at least part of their developing lives.
 Standing water is particularly worrisome.
 Replace with spring or dechlorinated tap water when keeping live bait before leaving water access.